Large Language Models for Robotics: A Survey: Promising Directions for Future Work

 \subsection{Security of Task Executing}

-Security has always been a pressing concern in various models, particularly with regard to user privacy.
+Security has always been a pressing concern in various models, particularly regarding user privacy.
 However, we argue that the safety of agents during task execution is of paramount importance.
-In this article, we explore the question of whether an agent's actions during task execution could cause harm \cite{qin2023tool, elhage2021mathematical}.
-For instance, consider a scenario where a robot is asked to make lunch, but in the process, it sets the kitchen on fire.
+In this article, we explore whether an agent's actions during task execution could cause harm \citep{qin2023tool, elhage2021mathematical}.
+For instance, consider a scenario in which a robot is asked to make lunch, but in the process, sets the kitchen on fire.
 In other scenes, imagine a robot tasked with killing fish, but it mistakenly identifies humans as fish and proceeds to chase and harm them.
 These scenarios highlight the need to limit the actions an agent can perform to prevent potential harm.
 Current robot systems focus on enabling the robot to determine which actions can be performed based on the current state and environment, without fully considering the consequences of executing those actions.
-Therefore, we propose that ensuring the safety of task execution must be a top priority, by guaranteeing that the robot's actions do not harm human rights and interests.
+Therefore, we propose that ensuring the safety of task execution must be a top priority by guaranteeing that the robot's actions do not harm human rights and interests.